scraly/developers-conferences-agenda/README.md

 # Developers Conferences Agenda/List

-This repository list a maximum of conferences's date in order to help conferences organizers As a conference organizer, we always ask us what will be the perfect date for the event?
+This repository list a maximum of conferences's date in order to help conferences organizers.

+As a conference organizer, we always ask us what will be the perfect date for the event?

 A data to take in account is the date of others events, but how to find this?

 I propose to you this github repository in order to list all conferences for developers in france, europe and world.

-You want yo contribute, add an event or your event?
+You want to contribute, add an event or your event?
 Perfect!
 Just do a PR in order to update this developers conferences agenda.
 If everybody contribute to this repo, it can really help conferences organizer and another goal of this idea is to list a maximum of conferences for developers.
 If they don't know your conference they can't buy a ticket and come to it 😏.